American Culture Guide for International Students

 What is American Culture?

 A very popular culture which thrives on independent thinking and a liberal mindset with a mix of conservative mindsets is none other than the American culture.
-The home of pop culture and a place where the vibe is very independent, the American culture has its attractions.
+The home of pop culture and a place where the vibe is very independent, the American culture and lifestyle has its attractions.
 USA is also known for its slang since it uses casual interaction.
 The American slang is popular across the world.
 The following sections will cover everything about the American culture that international students must know about before studying there.

 American Culture and Lifestyle